-Valuechainsolutions has recently expanded its operating footprint beyond the African continent.
-Following a recent visit to Malaysia where we did in depth reviews on various value chains, including that of palm oil, we hereby wish to afford readers a glimpse into our impression of Malaysia as a country.
+Value Chain Solutions has expanded its operating footprint beyond the African continent.
+Following a visit to Malaysia – where we did in-depth reviews on various value chains, including that of palm oil – we compiled our impression of Malaysia as a country.

-Kuala Lumpur (KL), the capital city is a convenient entry point into Malaysia with daily flight connections from most major global cities.
-A rapidly transforming city, KL’s developing skyline, infrastructure and hybrid atmosphere are just one product of the more than 5% average economic growth Malaysia has been able to achieve annually on average since 2010 1 .
-Instrumental to achieving this sustained economic growth has been the openness to trade, which the Malaysian government has prioritized, especially since 2010 with annual trade to GDP ratios averaging over 130% for the better part of the past 10 years (1*).
+Kuala Lumpur (KL), the capital city, is a convenient entry point into Malaysia with daily flight connections from most major global cities.
+The city is rapidly transforming and its developing skyline infrastructure and hybrid atmosphere are just a few of the outcomes of the more than 5% average economic growth Malaysia has been able to achieve on average annually since 20101

-With a relatively small population of around 33 million people, Malaysia has been forced to look beyond its borders to countries like Singapore and China (2*) for growth opportunities for its domestic production.
-Once a commodity heavy export portfolio with agricultural commodities and mineral fuels making up the bulk of the portfolio, Malaysia has successfully transformed into a more industrialized economy with electrical appliances and machinery now the country’s largest export by value with mineral fuels now the second largest export by value.
-Vegetable oils predominantly palm oil, remain Malaysia’s largest agricultural export and 4 th largest export overall accounting for just under 5% of total exports by value in 2018 (3*).
+With a relatively small population of around 33 million people, Malaysia has been forced to look beyond its borders to countries such as Singapore and China for growth opportunities for its domestic production.
+Once in possession of a commodity-heavy export portfolio with agricultural commodities and mineral fuels making up the bulk of the portfolio, Malaysia has successfully transformed into a more industrialised economy with electrical appliances and machinery now the country’s largest export by value, with mineral fuels the second largest export by value.
+Vegetable oils, predominantly palm oil, remain Malaysia’s largest agricultural export and 4th largest export overall, accounting for just under 5% of total exports by value in 20183.